FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/headersrules.md

 ### What are they?

-In a Mockdefinition file, the scenarios have a series of matching rules, these include header match rules.

 Header match rules are rules that govern the request header properties.
 This allows you to mock out the different valid and invalid headers of API endpoints.